 any screening operation, feed hopper or crusher.
 However, State Rule 10 CSR 10-6.170 – Restriction of Particulate Matter to the Ambient Air Beyond the Premises of Origin would apply

 Compliance Requirements Initial Performance Testing

-Except for the ongoing monitoring requirements for wet scrubbers, most of the monitoring requirements in the revised rule are new, and they generally affect facilities with a manufacture date on or after April 22, 2008.
+Except for ongoing monitoring requirements for wet scrubbers, most monitoring requirements generally affect facilities with a manufacture date on or after April 22, 2008.
 Following is a summary of monitoring requirements that may affect you.

 If you do not use a wet suppression system, or “carryover” from a wet suppression system, to control fugitive emissions from an affected facility manufactured on or after April 22, 2008, you must conduct a repeat EPA Method 9 performance test for that affected facility within five years of the previous performance test.
 However, if the affected facility is enclosed in a building, a repeat performance test is not required.

 If you use a wet scrubber to control emissions from your affected facilities, whether they were manufactured before, or on or after, April 22, 2008, you must conduct ongoing monitoring of the wet scrubber parameters in accordance with Sections 60.674 – Monitoring of Operations and 60.676 – Reporting and Recordkeeping of the rule.